 During my time as a student at OWU, I forged relationships with professors and peers, improved my ability to evaluate ideas critically, and honed my writing skills tremendously.
 I got to spend time doing something I love: exploring the many ways of thinking about the world.
 Now, I am a more versatile and multifaceted candidate for employment, who appreciates how different systemic philosophies can guide our lives.
-Since I graduated OWU in June 2014, I have begun working in the field of Jewish Communal Service; I currently manage the front desk at my local synagogue’s Sunday School.
-I also am pursuing a career in the field of mental health, as well as volunteering with victims of domestic violence.
-Because of my philosophy degree, I am equipped with skills I can use to better understand the thought processes of others, so that I better able to serve them in the future.
+Since I graduated OWU in June 2014, I have begun to pursue a career in the field of mental health, which complements my strong desire to explore divergent viewpoints as well as have a deep impact on the well-being of others.
+In 2016, I began a Master’s program in Clinical Mental Health Counseling at the University of Dayton, and I am excited to begin working directly with clients.
+Because of my philosophy degree, I am equipped with skills I can use to better understand others’ unique perspectives, so that I better able to serve them in the future.

 Sriharsha Masabathula '13